ray-project/ray/doc/source/data/batch_inference.rst

 Having run a first example, let's have a look at a more complex setup.
- Let's use batch inference on a pre-trained PyTorch model for image classification as a running example to illustrate advanced concepts of batch processing with Ray.
+ Let's use batch inference on a pre-trained PyTorch model for image classification to illustrate advanced concepts of batch processing with Ray.

 .. important::